OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - Follow the instructions above to create a ticket about a hypothetical issue in the library (such as an improvement to the OHSU Library website, or a request for welcome signs in the library)

-### 2.1 How to assign issues to people, use direct @ mentions, link documents
+### 2.1 How to assign issues to people, add labels, use direct @ mentions, link documents

 **Assign issues to people**

-- On the top right hand side, click "Assignees".
+- On the top right hand side, click "Assignees"

 - You can assign issues to yourself or other people who are part of the repository.

 - Start typing the letters of their name for autosuggest

+**Add labels**

+- On the top right hand side, click "Labels"

+- Assign a relevant label to your ticket

 **Use direct @ mentions**